Care for the Soul

 Rev. Dr. Bradley’s team, which includes highly trained chaplains as well as students and residents learning through a Clinical Pastoral Education program, takes a clinical approach to spiritual care: They conduct a spiritual assessment by listening to patients, determine their needs and then implement strategies to meet those needs.
 Like other care providers, Rev. Dr. Bradley explains, “We line up interventions to move to outcomes.”

-At Marianjoy Rehabilitation Hospital, part of Northwestern Medicine, spiritual care plays a particularly important role in pain relief.
+At Northwestern Medicine Marianjoy Rehabilitation Hospital spiritual care plays a particularly important role in pain relief.
 Linnea Winquist, MDiv, BCC, director of Spiritual Care and Education at Marianjoy, says the hospital is supporting a national effort to reduce the use of opioids for pain relief.

 Open to All Faiths — and No Faith